-This week in the vintage kitchen we are going on an exotic adventure to the beautiful beachy, balmy enclave of Papeete in the French Polynesian island of Tahiti.
-The weather in Ms. Jeannie’s world as of recent has been crazy.
-She’s seen it all – frost, snow, heat, humidity, rain, strong winds, fog, sleet, hail and tornado warnings all just within the past 14 days.
-And while the air and temperatures of the past few weeks have been very unsettled, Ms. Jeannie is excited because all of this wacky end of winter weather means that sunny Spring will be here very very soon!
+This week in the Vintage Kitchen we are going on an exotic adventure to the beautiful beachy, balmy enclave of Papeete on the French Polynesian island of Tahiti.
+The weather in Ms. Jeannie’s world recently has been crazy.
+She’s seen it all – frost, snow, heat, humidity, rain, strong winds, fog, sleet, hail, and tornado warnings all just within the past 14 days.
+And while the air and temperatures of the past few weeks have been very unsettled, Ms. Jeannie is excited because all of this wacky end-of-winter weather means that sunny Spring will be here very very soon!

 Cheers to Victor!
-It’s Pote on the menu tonight served alongside steamed rice and chicken sauced with coconut ginger.
+It’s Pota on the menu tonight served alongside steamed rice and chicken sauced with coconut ginger.

 4 tablespoons diced salt pork

 2 teaspoons cornstarch mixed with 1/4 cup water